How do I start a divorce?

 Divorce proceedings are issued online using the government’s divorce portal.

 You can make a single statement of ‘irretrievable breakdown’ on the divorce application which is sufficient evidence for the grounds of granting your divorce.
 You will be then referred to as the applicant (the person applying for divorce) throughout the divorce application process.
+Parties to a marriage can also make a joint divorce application.
+Parties will be referred to as ‘applicant 1’ and ‘applicant 2’.
+Applicant 1 will prepare the application and applicant 2 must approve it before it can be submitted.

 All applications are now prepared on a ‘no-fault‘ basis as a result of the new divorce legislation which came into force on 6th April, 2022.
+This means you are no longer required to provide a reason or appoint blame in respect of the breakdown of the marriage.

 What happens next?

 For sole divorce applications, the application will then be sent to your spouse who will be referred to as the respondent.
 The respondent must acknowledge service of the application (Acknowledgment of Service) within 14 days.
+If the respondent fails to return the Acknowledgment of Service, there are other steps available which may enable the divorce to proceed despite the initial lack of response.
+The type of application you can make will depend on the circumstances of your case.

 How much is a divorce?